ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 * Install the Python, AWS CLI, Kubectl workloads, using the following commands:

+> The command <mark>sudo get-apt update</mark> downloads package information from all configured sources.

 ```
 sudo apt-get update
 sudo apt-get install -y python3-pip kubectl
 ```

-> The above command <mark>sudo get-apt update</mark> downloads package information from all configured sources.
+> The command install AWS CLI latest/specific version, using the pip3 command.

 - For the latest version of the AWS CLI
 ```